chrisparker126/merchant-market-place/README.md

 # Merchant Market Place

-The merchant market place REST app allows clients to create an instance of merchant
+The merchant market place REST app allows clients to create merchant instances and then allow these merchants to create offers for their market place

 ## Running application
 The application is built using the spring interface and uses Maven for dependency management

+### Build app

 You need Java JDK 1.8 and Maven.